Skip to content

 Instructions

-• For the caramel, add the butter to a medium saucepan and melt over medium-heat.
-Stir in the brown sugar, corn syrup and sweetened condensed milk.
-Bring to a boil and cook for 4 minutes, stirring constantly.
+• In a medium saucepan, melt butter over medium heat.
+Stir in the brown sugar, corn syrup, and condensed milk.
+Bring to a boil and cook 4 minutes, stirring constantly.
 Remove from heat and stir an additional 2 minutes, or until it starts to thicken.
-Pour over cooled shortbread bars.
-Allow to cool.
+Pour over cooled shortbread layer.
+Let cool until firm.

-• Once the caramel has become firm, mix the chocolate and oil in a microwave-safe bowl.
-Cook on high for 1 minute.
-Stir and cook in 15 second intervals, until the chocolate is melted.
-Then pour over the caramel layer and allow to set.
-You may place in the fridge for 10 minutes to help set faster.
+• In a microwave-safe bowl, mix the chocolate and oil.
+Microwave on high 1 minute.
+Stir and microwave in 15 second intervals, until the chocolate is melted and smooth.
+Pour over the caramel layer and let set.
+Place in the fridge 10 minutes to help set faster.

 Notes

-Note: These bars will stay fresh for about 2-3 days if kept in an airtight container.
+Storage: These bars will stay fresh if stored in an airtight container at room temperature 2 to 3 days.

 Nutrition